kamtschatka/epub-gen-memory/README.md

 Generate EPUB books from HTML with a simple API in Node.js or the browser.

-__This is a fork of [cpiber/epub-gen-memory](https://github.com/cpiber/epub-gen-memory) with some additional fixes (or features) used by https://epubkit.app__:

-- Support passing local file path to `cover` option (instead of just URL)
-- Remove the extra new line in the generated ncx chapter title
-- Support img tag with data URL (base64) as src
-- Support validating URLs before requests are made to them
+This is a fork of [epubkit/epub-gen-memory](https://github.com/epubkit/epub-gen-memory) with a change to the template and my previous contribution to allow filtering the requests.

 ## Install

 ```
-npm i @epubkit/epub-gen-memory
+npm i @kamtschatka/epub-gen-memory
 ```

 # License